hieuCM2895/project4/README.md

 # Project Overview

-- In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
-This project tests your ability to operationalize a Python flask app—in a provided file, app.py—that serves out predictions (inference) about housing prices through API calls.
+In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+This project tests your ability to operationalize a Python flask app—in a provided file, app.py that serves out predictions (inference) about housing prices through API calls.

 ## What does this project do?